KnowledgeForge/keymaker/README.md

 #### ParserConstraint

+**Note:** Keymaker ships with inbuilt support for parser constraints based on [parsy](https://github.com/python-parsy/parsy) parsers.
+If you have Lark installed, you may use a Lark parser as well

-`ParserConstraint` allows you to constrain the generated text based on a context-free grammar or a pre-built parser.
+`ParserConstraint` allows you to constrain the generated text based on a pre-built parser of a context-free grammar.
 For example, to generate text that follows a simple grammar:

 ```python
 from lark import Lark